Pong420/videojs-plus/guide/SettingMenu.md

 );
 ```

-- If your new menu item is wider then default, you should override the default width
+- If your new menu item‘ dimension is large then default, you should overwrite the default width

 ```css
 .vjs-menu .vjs-menu-content .vjs-menu-item.vjs-setting-menu-item {